 The manufacturing and distributing of controlled substances are deemed activities independent of each other.
-A separate registration is required for each activity; however, a person registered to manufacture may distribute or dispense any controlled substance which they are registered to manufacture, provided that, unless specifically exempted, they comply with all requirements and duties prescribed by statute and rules for persons registered to distribute or dispense as applicable.
+A separate registration is required for each activity; however, a person registered to manufacture may distribute or dispense any controlled substance which he is registered to manufacture, provided that, unless specifically exempted, he complies with all requirements and duties prescribed by statute and rules for persons registered to distribute or dispense as applicable.

 Hist.: 1PB 6-1978(Temp), f. & ef.
 7-1-78; 1PB 8-1978, f. & ef.
 10-17-78; 1PB 6-1982, f. & ef.
-8-6-82; BP 8-2010, f. & cert. ef.
-6-29-10
+8-6-82